 ❤️ Courses & Workshops- All of our courses and workshops to support you in decolonizing your thinking and relationships with kids are accessible when you join our Patreon family.
 This is pay-what-you can, which makes access to learning super affordable!

-JOIN PATREON TO GET ACCESS TO ADDED BENEFITS, sustain our work, and support the growth of our offerings!
+JOIN PATREON to sustain our work, and support the growth of our offerings!

 (or simply join our free community by clicking ¨Request to Join¨ above.)
-We are able to offer most of our benefits at completely no cost thanks to our Patreon familia!
+We are able to offer most of our benefits at completely no cost thanks to our Patreon familia and other donors!

 ¨It Takes A Village to Raise Free People!¨